ZTTTX/ECE511FinalProject/READMEEE.txt

-To make other prefetch binarys:
+To make other prefetch excutables:
 1. change output file name in ./champsim_config.json, line 2
 2. change config in ./champsim_config.json